magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/ncd-vibration-temperature-sensor.md

         title: You will need to set the "**Device**" property again with the NCD device that we previously added.
 The next step is to set the "**Data key**" property.
 Click on the "**Data key**" field, and this will display the list of variables emitted by the NCD vibration sensor.
 From the list, select the property defined as "**battery_percent**";
     ===
         image: https://img.thingsboard.io/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/adding-new-dashboard-13-pe.png,
         title: We will adjust the layout by selecting the "**Horizontal.
 Divided**" option under the "**Appearance**" properties.
-ThingsBoard provides real-time visualization of available layout types for this widget, making it a valuable tool for fine-tuning this property.
+IoT Hub provides real-time visualization of available layout types for this widget, making it a valuable tool for fine-tuning this property.
 Click "**Add**";
     ===
         image: https://img.thingsboard.io/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/adding-new-dashboard-14-pe.png,
         title: Edit the size and position of the widget according to your needs.
-To save any changes made to your ThingsBoard dashboard, you should click the "**Save**" button located in the upper right corner.
+To save any changes made to your IoT Hub dashboard, you should click the "**Save**" button located in the upper right corner.
 '
 %}